-After I started a community at Ananda, I began trying to create supporting enterprises for it.
-This book was first written as a home study course under the name, Fourteen Steps to Perfect Joy.
-It was my first step in the direction of such enterprises.
-Many years later it was published in book form, with the above title,
+After I started a community at Ananda, I saw the need for supporting enterprises.
+This book was written first as a home study course under the name, Fourteen Steps to Perfect Joy.
+It was my first step in the direction of creating those enterprises.
+Many years later, it was published in book form with the above title.

 The lessons were designed originally with a desire not to compete with SRF’s lessons.
-I centered, therefore, around the science of Hatha Yoga.
+I based them, therefore, on the science of Hatha Yoga.

-Because I was still giving classes in the city in order to meet the payments on our mortgage, the only time I had available for actually writing the course was on Friday evenings, on my return to Ananda.
-Every weekday evening I taught classes, leaving myself free on the weekends.
-Friday evening I would drive up to Ananda Village, and there dictate a lesson late into the night.
-Saturday morning I would give a class for retreatants, then offer personal interviews that covered a few hours in the afternoon.
-Saturday evening I would give a concert of my songs, usually followed by a short talk.
-Sunday morning I would perform a fire ceremony, then conduct a two-hour worship service, after which I ate lunch, gave one or two more private interviews, and then drive down to the city to begin the weekly process all over again.
-It was an intense schedule.
+Because I was still giving classes in the city in order to meet our mortgage payments, the only time I had available for actually writing the course was on Friday evenings at Ananda.
+Weekday evenings I taught classes in the cities.
+Friday evenings I would drive up to Ananda Village and dictate a lesson late into the night.
+Saturday mornings I gave classes for retreatants, and then offered personal interviews that covered a few hours in the afternoon.
+Saturday evenings I would give a concert of my songs, which I usually followed by a short talk.
+Sunday mornings I performed a fire ceremony, then conducted a two-hour worship service.
+After that we had lunch, then I gave one or two more private interviews.
+Sunday afternoons I drove down to the city to begin the weekly process all over again.

-The lessons I wrote were helpful in building our work—though less so financially than I’d have liked.
+The lessons I wrote were helpful in building our work—though less so, financially, than I’d have liked.
 Some years later I decided I had to be true to what I really believed.
 The yoga postures are a subordinate part of the Raja Yoga science.
-Ever anxious not to place myself in competition with SRF, I took a different approach to my Guru’s teachings, one which he himself had initiated in classes he’d given on the ancient teachings of Patanjali.
+Ever anxious never to place myself in competition with SRF, I took a different approach to my Guru’s teachings, one which he himself had initiated in classes on the ancient teachings of Patanjali.
 Thus, my Raja Yoga teachings were based on his explanation of the Eightfold Path of Patanjali.

 “I’ve studied many books in hopes of finding one that would change my life, showing me how to be a happy, contented person.
 This book has been the one.
 It has taught me how to access peace from within my Self.
 It is a manual I will study again and again for its depthless teachings.”